|IT Based Tactics

 Consumer level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
-For example, in July, 2012 Bar Harbor police arrested a man on charges of assault, criminal mischief and engaging a prostitute.
+For example, in July, 2012 Bar Harbor police arrested a man on charges of assault, criminal mischief and “engaging a prostitute.”
 Police had received reports that two men were fighting in the street.
 Police learned that one man had contracted the services of an exotic dancer from Bangor.
 He then allegedly agreed to pay $100 for sex.
-When the woman tried to take $200 from him, a fight started that eventually involved a man who was waiting for the woman outside in a car.
-While the arrest was not the result of a reverse sting, the public release of the sex buyer’s identity constitutes shaming.
+When the woman tried to take $300 from him, a fight started that eventually involved a man who was waiting for the woman outside in a car.
+The sex buyer’s identity was included in news reports.

-In 2013, the Maine state legislature increased the penalties for people purchasing sex, and since then sex buyers may go to jail for up to six months for committing such offenses.
-Harsher penalties for johns are intended to deter them from purchasing sex.
+In 2013, the Maine state legislature increased the penalties for people purchasing sex, and since then sex buyers may be sentenced to jail for up to six months for committing such offenses.
+Harsher penalties for sex buyers are intended to deter them from purchasing sex.

 - Bar Harbor Police Department